Tell No One

 The Walkley's are the Australian equivalent of the Pulitzer Prizes

-‘This powerful and superbly written debut by Brendan Watkins takes the reader on a confronting & gripping journey from the very first pages.
+‘This powerful and superbly written debut by Brendan Watkins takes the reader on a confronting and gripping journey from the very first pages.
 Brendan’s narrative voice is compelling throughout, leading the reader to understand the unbridled power and control that the Catholic Church has over children of priests.

 Thought provoking and confronting, Watkins peppers his own story with excellent research on the treatment and outcomes for the children of priests.
 It is a brilliant and must-read book about a global protection racket for priests and their children, and the mothers who paid the price.’